 |---|---|

-| First month's rent | €450 to €850 depending on property |
+| First month's rent | Based on agreed rent (public listings indicate €450 to €850 depending on property size and area) |

-| Deposit (fianza) | One month's rent (required by law, held in escrow) |
+| Deposit (fianza) | One month's rent for an unfurnished let; two months for a furnished one (set by Spanish law) |

-| Agency fees | Some charge one month's rent, some do not |
+| Agency fees | Some agents charge one month's rent, some charge nothing |

 | Total on day one | Roughly 2 to 3 months' rent |